HeyAnto/blocky-web/README.md

 ## About

-Blocky Web brings back the aesthetic of early web design by replacing modern rounded elements with clean, sharp edges.
+Blocky Web is a browser extension that brings back the aesthetic of early web design by replacing modern rounded elements with clean, sharp edges.

 **Features:**